Bounds for zeros of Collatz polynomials, with necessary and sufficient strictness conditions: Strictness of the lower bound

-Note that and that $f(w) = 0 \Leftrightarrow \tilde{f}\inps{\frac{1}{w}} = 0$ because $a_0\neq 0$. \begin{theorem} Equality holds for the leftmost inequality of Equation \eqref{eq:bounds} if and only if $N$ is a power of 2. \begin{proof} We have observed the ``if" direction in the proof of Theorem \ref{thm:bounds}.
-For the ``only if" direction, let $M$ again signify the minimum odd iterate of $N$ not equal to 1.
+Note that and that, more generally, an upper bound for the zeros of $\tilde{f}$ is the reciprocal of a lower bound for the zeros of $f$. \begin{theorem} Equality holds for the leftmost inequality of Equation \eqref{eq:bounds} if and only if $N$ is a power of 2. \begin{proof} We have observed the ``if" direction in the proof of Theorem \ref{thm:bounds}.
+For the ``only if" direction, suppose that $N$ is not a power of 2 and let $M\inps{N}$ again signify the minimum odd iterate of $N$ not equal to 1.
 Then

 Now, for $j\in[n+1]$,